Borderlands 3: Marketing and release

 Powered by Unreal Engine 4, the game was released on PlayStation 4, Xbox One, and Microsoft Windows on 13 September 2019.
-While the game did not feature cross-platform play at launch, Gearbox is looking to add this feature in after launch.
+While the game did not feature cross-platform play at launch, it was later added to the game in an April 2022 update.
 Four different versions of the game were released, with various add-ons, at different price points, including physical bonuses.

 The game's release was preceded by a limited-time crossover event in the tenth season of Epic Games' Fortnite Battle Royale and Fortnite Creative.
-Players can explore a part of the planet Pandora on a small part of the Battle Royale mode's main map, as well as purchase the character Psycho with Claptrap as a backwear.
+Players can explore a part of the planet Pandora on a small part of the Battle Royale mode's main map, as well as purchase the character Psycho with Claptrap as a back bling.

 The Windows release of Borderlands 3 was exclusive to the Epic Games Store for six months, with the Steam release in March 2020.
 Documents unveiled during the Epic Games v.
 Apple trial revealed that Epic had paid to 2K for this exclusivity.
 Fan dissatisfaction with this exclusivity arrangement led to a review bombing of the Borderlands games on Steam.
 Valve, the operators of Steam, used their new processes to combat review bombing for the first time to suppress the negative reviews on the Borderlands games as a result.

 Gearbox announced plans to bring the game to the PlayStation 5 and Xbox Series X and Series S consoles.
 The game will have free updates with all DLC already purchased for users on the prior respect console to be available on the launch day for both consoles (12 November 2020 for the PlayStation 5 and 10 November 2020 for the Xbox Series X/S).
 In addition to updates with these versions, the game will be updated to support two or four-player local split-screen multiplayer, and will add in additional skill trees for the four main characters.
-There are also plans to add cross-platform play between the different platforms in the future.